nschonni/cordova-docs/articles/getting-started/tutorial-ionic.md

     Alternatively, if you are manually importing the project, follow instructions in [Manually import an Ionic project into Visual Studio](#manualImport).

+2. Add a folder named source to the root of the project.

 3. Add a tsconfig.json file to the root of your project and paste the following content into the file.

     ```